-To confirm legitimate absences and insure accuracy in record keeping, parents/guardians are to call the school before 7:30 A.M.
-(973-616-6050) or email Mrs. Bufardeci (dawn.bufardeci@pequannock.org) when a student is going to be absent to notify the school of the reason for the absence.
-In addition, when the student returns to school, parents/guardians are to fill out the attendance-tardy form (located on the PV website) indicating the day(s) of the absence as well as the reason and attach any applicable documentation (i.e. doctor's note).
-This form is to be turned in to the Main Office.
-If a call is not received from parents/guardians, the school will call the home or place of business.
+To confirm legitimate absences/tardies and ensure accuracy in record keeping, parents/guardians are to call the school before 7:30 A.M. [(973) 616-6050 press 2] or email pvattendance@pequannock.org when a student is going to be absent or late to notify the school of the reason for the absence/tardy.
+In addition, when the student returns to school, any applicable documentation (i.e. doctor's note) must be emailed or dropped off at the main office.
+If an email or call is not received from parents/guardians, the school will call the home or place of business.

 Students must be in attendance during the school day to be eligible to participate in after-school or evening activities.
-A student who arrives at school after 10:43 A.M. or leaves before 11:50 A.M. will be marked absent for the day and will not be eligible to participate in any after school activities for the day.
-This applies also to single session days (arriving after 10:10 A.M. or leaving before 10:10 A.M.)
-Students who are absent from school for religious observances, as per the state approved list of religious holidays will not be penalized for those absences; however the parent must call and inform the school of the absence and the reason.
+A student who arrives at school after 10:50 A.M. or leaves before 11:50 A.M. will be marked absent for the day and will not be eligible to participate in any after school activities for the day.
+This also applies to single session days (arriving after 10:10 A.M. or leaving before 10:10 A.M.)
+Students who are absent from school for religious observances, as per the state approved list of religious holidays will not be penalized for those absences; however, the parent must call and inform the school of the absence and the reason.

 While students will be allowed to make up work, class participation is vital to learning so consistent attendance is encouraged.
-If an illness or injury, whether short-term or long-term, will impact learning, please let the school nurse know.
+If an illness or injury, whether short-term or long-term, will impact learning, please let the school nurse and your child's counselor know.
 Absences due to parent planned vacations while school is in session are discouraged.
 This situation creates interruptions in a student's learning and to the educational process.
 Written notification is required and must be submitted to the office for the principal's approval five (5) school days prior to the absence.
 Each day missed for vacation counts as a cumulative absence.